webronen/PiiDrone_X-314_Quad/README.md

 - Automatic completion: Resets setpoint when axis completes

 ### Guarantee
 Aims to find the hypervolume-optimal balance between speed and stability for your hardware.
-Either converges to 95% of optimal hypervolume within each stage, or continues exploring indefinitely.
+Either converges to 90% of optimal hypervolume within each stage, or continues exploring indefinitely.
 Provides directly tuned control suitable for stable flight.

 ---

 ## Expected Performance
-- Per axis: ~1.5 minutes
-- Total system: ~4.5 minutes
+- Each stage (P, D, I): ~30 seconds
+- Each axis: 3 stages × 30 seconds = 90 seconds
+- Entire system: 3 axes × 90 seconds = 270 seconds (4.5 minutes)
-- Provides: Directly tuned control for stable flight
+- Output: Directly tuned control for stable flight

 ---